OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/!-Introduction-to-OSINT-Web-Resources.md

 The Google Hacking Data Base is an index of search queries (we call them dorks) used to find publicly available information, intended for pentesters and security researchers.
   - **Other Tools**
     - _Added 29/10/2021._ - [Bowserling](https://www.browserling.com/)
-Allows you view a website in a different browser online.
+Allows you to view a website in a different browser online.
 For example, a Mac user can test a website to see how it acts in Internet Explorer, without having to install a VM.